 - OO (object-oriented) and complex projects are prone to fall into issues.

-- It may fail to cop up with projects which have unclear and changing requirements.
+- It may fail to cope with projects which have unclear and changing requirements.